cscart/docs/en/user_guide/users/administrators/index.rst

 Administrators
 **************

-**Administrators** are the users who can access both the storefront and the administration panel.
+**Administrators** are users who can access both the storefront and the administration panel.
 Usually they manage the store contents and configuration.

 You can find the list of registered administrator accounts under **Customers → Administrators**.
-This section works as described :doc:`in this document. <../index>`
+You can manage administrator accounts :doc:`just like any other user accounts <../index>`.

 .. toctree::
     :maxdepth: 2